Chronic obstructive pulmonary disease, or COPD, is a progressive lung disease that affects your breathing and muscle function.

 Many people with COPD face an increased risk of falls.

-The loss of muscular function, weight loss, and dizziness that accompany COPD can lead to problems with balance.
+The loss of muscular function, weight loss, and dizziness that accompany COPD can lead to challenges with balance.

 Your physical therapist can provide exercises to improve your balance and help you adapt your movement to avoid dizziness.